signalfx/gdi-specification/specification/repository.md

 - MUST document how to configure log correlation
 - MUST define minimum supported version of each auto-instrumentation framework
   - SHOULD define maximum supported version of each auto-instrumentation framework

+## Real User Monitoring Libraries

+- MUST document all supported configuration parameters and how to set them
+- MUST document how to configure manual instrumentation
+- MUST document supported instrumentations and telemetry produced by each of them